by David Taylor

 Nelson, during this

-joining him; he told her she would be sent back if
+him; he told her she would be sent back if she came, as

-she came, as the situation was unstable.
-It is
+the situation was unstable.
+It is difficult to say

-difficult to say whether she knew of her husband's
+whether she knew of her husband's growing affection for

 20 June 1799 saw the English trio embarking secretly for Naples to restore order to the city which had now fallen to Ruffo, with the exception of Castle St. Elmo.
 Some of the decisions taken by Nelson during the six-week operation directed from the Bay of Naples still cause controversy: he completely overruled Ruffo's decision to allow armistice and free passage to the Republicans; Ruffo was arrested at Nelson's insistence; he had Caracciolo hanged from the yardarm for having sided with the Jacobins after the insult he felt he had suffered during the evacuation.
 Some justification for these tactics may be found in Queen Carolina's instructions to Nelson to treat Naples as though it were a rebellious city in Ireland.
 During operations, Emma undertook to act as the Queen's deputy and is credited with having placated an angry popolo by letting them know their Queen's desires.